-It is essential to set the total excess (voluntary plus compulsory) at a level that suits your wallet but will also not exceed the value of most claims.
+It is essential to set the total excess (i.e. voluntary plus compulsory) at a level that suits your wallet but will also not exceed the value of most claims.

 Opting for a very high voluntary excess can reduce premiums but it could prove to be a false economy.
-For example, if repair costs are low, you may end up paying the whole amount of a claim.
-This can even result in you getting absolutely no advantage from your insurance policy at all because the savings you made are wiped out by the claims.
+This applies if, for instance, the costs involved with repairing your car end up being low – in this case, you may end up paying the full amount of a claim if you opt for a very high voluntary excess.
+This can even result in you getting absolutely no advantage from your insurance policy at all because the savings you made on your insurance premiums are wiped out by the claims.

-You may even decide that it’s not worth claiming on your insurance at all (though you must alert your insurer to any accidents you do have, even if you don’t claim).
+You may even decide that it’s not worth claiming on your insurance at all (though you must alert your insurer to any accidents you do have, even if you don’t make a claim).